Kamik Greenbay 4 Review

 Our Analysis and Test Results

 The Greenbay 4 is an affordable Pac style winter boot that is as user-friendly as they come.
 This practical boot is a cinch, easy to get on and off, making winter a less daunting prospect.
 They have a loose and roomy fit that does not lend itself well to athletic endeavors like hiking or snowshoeing, but their simplicity makes them one of our favorites.
-The Greenbay earns our Top Pick for Ease of Use due to its higher warmth and traction scores.
+The rubber lowers are topped with highly water-resistant 600D nylon uppers, giving the boots a 14.5-inch tall shaft.
+Inside is a removable 8mm thick thermal liner that helps these boots achieve their -40 temperature rating.
+These boots are one of the easiest boots to quickly slip on and off, earning them high marks for their ease of use.

 With a temperature rating of -40 degrees, the Greenbay is made for cold temperatures.
 These boots feel as warm as they look.
 The Pac style construction features an 8mm thick removable thermal liner that sits inside the beefy rubber lowers and tall, 600 denier nylon uppers.
 The fit is roomy and loose in both length and width, so you can be sure that they won't be tight enough to restrict blood flow, even with super thick socks.
 A large velcro strap tightens the boot around the ankle and helps to trap heat around your foot.
 The opening of the shaft also has a simple string cinch that you can tighten to keep snow out and warmth in.

-To test their warmth even further, we performed an ice bath submersion test side by side with the Greenbay on one foot and The North face Chilkat 400 on the other.
-Contrary to our findings in the above-mentioned test, we found that the North Face Chilkat 400 kept our foot warmer for longer.
-Both boots are rated to -40 degrees, but we believe the overall snugger fit of the Chilkat 400 helps make it feel slightly warmer.
+To test their warmth even further, we performed an ice bath submersion test side by side with the Greenbay on one foot and a now-discontinued boot on the other.
+In this test, the Greenbay did not feel the warmest.
+While both boots were rated to -40 degrees, but we believe the overall snugger fit of the discontinued boot helped make it feel slightly warmer, as our feet could feel the difference.

 The Greenbay 4 lost a little ground to the competition in this metric due to this leaking.
-Still, they are water-resistant enough for most situations, since most of us walk quickly through water instead of standing in it.
+Still, they are water-resistant enough for most situations as most of us walk quickly through water instead of standing in it.

 Fit and Comfort